 The following on moral virtues will not delve deeply into the details of Aristotle’s ethics given from this source: sparknotes.com/philosophy/aristotle/section8/page/2/

 Aristotle saw a virtue as a ‘mean’ between hurtful lack and hurtful excess in various ways.
 For example, courage falls between cowardice and rashness.
 This certainly makes sense.
 Aristotle saw the highest good as happiness.
 It is intuitive that a moral person cannot be happy causing harm to others.
-It certainly is true to know how to be an instrument of causing good for and to others is prudent and conducive to happiness.
+It certainly is true to know how to be an instrument of life testimonial goodness with and for others is prudent and conducive to happiness.

 While we all in practicing virtue fall short of this; to remain in lack of knowledge or overly skeptical; or be an instrument that does not diligently with prudence inform others, with a focus on personal friends and relationships, strive to inform others of objective moral truth makes a person unhappy to one degree or another.